mikebayth/HardGBM/GBM/ReadMe.md

          * trained LightGBM model - after ten-fold cross-validation, the model corresponding to each fold is saved in the folder `lgb_models/`
          * pruned model - use the SHR and SAR methods to prune LightGBM model, save pruned model information in the file `lgb_ouput/weight.csv`.
 Different decision trees have different weights, and a weight of 0 indicates a reduced decision tree.
          * Model performance - the performance of LightGBM model and pruned model are recorded in the following files, `lgb_ouput/acc.csv` for the average accuracy of the model, `lgb_ouput/acc_std.csv` for the variance of the model's accuracy, time.csv for model runtime, `lgb_ouput/tree_num.csv` for the number of decision trees
-      + Purpose of the experiment
-      To get trained LightGBM model and pruned model, furthermore compare their performance.